Back

 More Resentment.

 The arrival at the Missouri River was the first place that the Mormons were not totally persecuted.
-As more and more Mormons arrived, the "downtown" area of present day Council Bluffs (Kanesville) became predominately Mormon.
+As more and more Mormons arrived, the "downtown" area of present day Council Bluffs (Kanesville) became predominantly Mormon.
 When the Mormons started leaving the area, the other settlers started recovering the town as their own to the point that there was the same resentment towards the Mormons as the people in Missouri had developed.
 There was always some mixed feelings.
-The Mormons had done much to contribute to the area, it all came down to basic beliefs and the Mormons were in the minority.
+The Mormons had done much to contribute to the area, it all came down to basic beliefs, and the Mormons were in the minority.

-The first five handcart companies were outfitted in Iowa City and the people of Council Bluffs were aware of their impending arrival.
+The first five handcart companies were outfitted in Iowa City, and the people of Council Bluffs were aware of their impending arrival.
 As the Mormons began their way west to the Salt Lake Valley, they traveled the same roads that lead them directly to Council Bluffs but now they were no longer welcome.
 The townspeople attempted to discourage the Mormons from entering the rebuilding community even to the point that signs were placed on the outskirts of town warning of a plague epidemic in town, even though none existed.
 The Mormons traveled around to the north, and crossed the Missouri River at Ferryville before continuing the journey.

 During 1859 and 1860, the last three wheel-cart companies were outfitted in Florence, Nebraska rather than Iowa City, Iowa due to the railroad having reached the Missouri River by then.
 The handcarts built in Florence were improved over earlier versions.
 The wood was adequately seasoned meaning fewer repairs.
 The improved handcarts had bows, were canvas covered, and many were beautifully painted.